TharunRaj8985/SQL-PRACTICE/README.md

 # SQL-PRACTICE
-This repository has been created to store the solutions of SQL Problems
+This repository has been created to Practice & upload the SQL Problems everyday